teppm/personal-portfolio/README.md

 Other Credit:

-Websites used on Portfolio page as my websites done , credit to https://www.awwwards.com/
+Websites used on Portfolio page, as websites  created by me, credit to https://www.awwwards.com/